24+ Cool 3D Printing Projects for Engineers

 If you’re good with a circuit board, you can make an RC car from scratch with a simple motor and remote sensor.

-Like clocks, 3D printing drones can be as complicated or as simple as you like.
+Like clocks, 3D printing drones can be as complicated or as simple in concept as you like.
 The real trick is getting your designs in the air, but once you do it you’ll know just how satisfying that particular feat is.

 Turbines